JohnCarlosReed/Documentation/development_ideas.md

 Educational Game Development
 ----------------
-- test a main loop
+- find a real editor
-- after main loop, demo get all elements changing
+- get the rest of the gauges working in demo
 - research horizontal and meter elements(both go vertical) or:
 - use jQuery slider, also goes vertical
-- Look into which Eclipse good for JS
+- clean up code

 Git Stuff